MetaOthello: A Controlled Study of Multiple World Models in Transformers: Related Work

 \section{Related Work}

+\paragraph{Emergent world models in sequence models.} Whether sequence models learn causal world representations or merely surface statistics remains debated, but recent work has converged on a working definition that dissolves part of the disagreement: a \emph{world model} in the interpretability sense is an internal representation sufficient to reconstruct the latent state of the data-generating process, which is distinct from the explicit forward-dynamics model of the reinforcement-learning literature \cite{milliere_philosophical_2024, mitchell_llms_2025}.
+We adopt this representational sense throughout.

-\paragraph{Emergent world models in sequence models.} Whether sequence models truly learn causal world representations or just surface statistics remains debated. \citet{li_emergent_2024} demonstrated that probes can decode true board states from activations of models trained on Othello sequences, and that interventions on these activations causally shift the model predictions.
-Building on this, \citet{nanda_emergent_2023} showed linear probes suffice when classifying tiles as ``mine/yours/empty'' rather than absolute colors, enabling intervention via simple vector addition.
-Subsequent work provides strong replication across architectures \cite{yuan_revisiting_2025}, circuit-level analysis with sparse autoencoders \cite{wong_othellogpt_2025}, and causal interpretations of attention \cite{rohekar_causal_2025}.
-Beyond Othello, similar world models appear in chess \cite{karvonen_emergent_2024} and in LLMs' representations of space and time \cite{gurnee_language_2023}. \citet{richens_general_2025} prove theoretically that goal-directed agents must contain world models.
+The canonical evidence comes from Othello. \citet{li_emergent_2024} showed that probes can decode true board states from the activations of a model trained only on move sequences, and that interventions on those activations causally shift its predictions. \citet{nanda_emergent_2023} simplified this, showing linear probes suffice once tiles are coded as ``mine/yours/empty'' rather than absolute colors, enabling intervention by simple vector addition---the probe-and-steer methodology we build on.
+The finding has proven robust rather than idiosyncratic: it replicates across architectures and training setups \cite{yuan_revisiting_2025}, admits circuit-level decomposition via sparse autoencoders \cite{wong_othellogpt_2025}, and supports causal interpretations of attention \cite{rohekar_causal_2025}.
+Comparable state-tracking representations recur well beyond Othello---in chess-playing models \cite{karvonen_emergent_2024} and in LLMs' representations of space and time \cite{gurnee_language_2023}.
+That the same linear, causally-relevant geometry appears across games, architectures, and scales suggests it reflects a general property of how sequence models track latent state. \textit{MetaOthello} extends this regime to a confluence of world models.

 \paragraph{Multi-task representation learning.} How one set of weights encodes many tasks is an emerging question.
 The superposition hypothesis suggests models compress features into polysemantic neurons \cite{elhage_toy_2022}.
 Task vectors show distinct skills correspond to separable directions in weight space that compose arithmetically \cite{ilharco_editing_2023}; function vectors extend this to activation space during in-context learning \cite{todd_function_2024}. \citet{vafidis_disentangling_2025} show multi-task agents develop representations where latent factors align along orthogonal directions.
 The Platonic Representation Hypothesis conjectures that diverse training drives convergence toward geometrically isomorphic representations across tasks \cite{huh_platonic_2024}.